backstage/backstage/packages/catalog-model/api-report.md

 export { SystemEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "systemEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const systemEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "TemplateEntityV1alpha1" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface TemplateEntityV1alpha1 extends Entity {
-    // Warning: (ae-forgotten-export) The symbol "API_VERSION" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     apiVersion: typeof API_VERSION_8[number];
-    // Warning: (ae-forgotten-export) The symbol "KIND" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     kind: typeof KIND_8;
     // (undocumented)